Search to expand for American scientist missing on Greek island

 The U.S. State Department said Sunday that it was aware of reports of a missing American citizen in Greece.
 Citing privacy concerns, a spokesperson declined to provide additional details.

-Eaton was born in Oakland, California, and earned a PhD in microbiology from the University of California Los Angeles, according to the institute.
+Eaton was born in Oakland, California, and earned a doctorate in microbiology from the University of California, Los Angeles, according to the institute.

 Police and firefighters, joined by local volunteers, searched an area Friday near Kolymbari.